Sometimes I tell people that Youtube is my best friend. I mean it as a joke, but there’s a lot of truth to it.

 — Bart & Geo: They’re full-time Youtubers who have a different lifestyle from I do.
 It’s interesting to see that lifestyle for a change.

-— MommyTang: A stay-at-home wife and mother of four living in Philadelphia who has become pretty popular on Youtube with her mukbang show where she cooks and eats vegetarian food.
+— MommyTang: A stay-at-home wife and mother of four living in Philadelphia who has become popular on Youtube with her mukbang show where she cooks and eats vegan food.

 I’ve been watching so many videos about real estate to inform myself about our future real estate investment.